JuliaLang/PackageCompiler.jl/docs/src/apps.md

 For something to be relocatable, everything that it depends on must also be relocatable.
 In the case of an app, the app itself and all the Julia packages it depends on must also relocatable.
-This is a bit of an issue because the Julia package ecosystem has not rarely given much thought to relocatability since creating "apps" has not been common.
+This is a bit of an issue because the Julia package ecosystem has rarely given much thought to relocatability since creating "apps" has not been common.

-The main problem with relocatability of Julia packages is that many packages are encoding fundamentally non-relocatable *into the source code*.
+The main problem with relocatability of Julia packages is that many packages are encoding fundamentally non-relocatable information *into the source code*.
 As an example, many packages tend to use a `build.jl` file (which runs when the package is first installed) that looks something like:

 ```jl